What is everolimus (Afinitor)?

 If you develop mouth sores or ulcers, avoid using mouthwashes or applying medicines that contain alcohol, peroxide, iodine, or thyme.
 Your doctor may prescribe a steroid mouthwash if your mouth sores are severe.

 Do not receive a "live" vaccine while using Afinitor, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 This medicine can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Afinitor side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.
 You may be more likely to have some of these symptoms if you also take an "ACE inhibitor" heart or blood pressure medication.

 Stop using Afinitor and call your doctor at once if you have: